 - Components.
 Components are the most important abstraction in CORBA-LC.
 They are both a binary package that can be installed and managed by the system and a component type, which defines the characteristics of component instances (interfaces offered and needed, events, etc.) Component characteristics are exposed by the Reflection Architecture. - Containers and Component Framework.
 Component instances are run within a run-time environment called container.
 Containers become the instances view of the world.
 Instances ask the container for the required services and it in turn informs the instance of its environment (its context).
 Component/container dialog is based on agreed local interfaces, thus conforming a component framework.
-The design and implementation strategies for the CORBA-LC containers are described in Section III. - Packaging model.
+The design and implementation strategies for the CORBA- \mathcal{LC} containers are described in Section 3. - Packaging model.
 The packaging allows to build self-contained binary units which can be installed and used independently.
 Components are packaged in ".ZIP" files containing the component itself and its description as IDL and XML files.
 The packaging allows storing different binaries of the same component to match different Hardware/Operating System/ORB. - Deployment and network model.
 The deployment model describes the rules a set of components must follow to be installed and run in a set of network-interconnected machines in order to cooperate to perform a task.
-CORBA- \mathcal{LC} deployment model is supported by a set of main concepts: nodes, the reflection architecture, the network model, the distributed registry and applications.
+CORBA-LC deployment model is supported by a set of main concepts: nodes, the reflection architecture, the network model, the distributed registry and applications. - Nodes.
+The CORBA-LC network model can be effectively represented as a set of nodes (hosts) that collaborate in computations.
+Nodes maintain the logical network connection, encapsulate physical host information and constitute the external view of the internal properties of the host they are running on.
+Concretely, they offer (Fig. 1): - A way of obtaining both node static characteristics (such as CPU and Operating System Type, ORB) and dynamic system information (such as CPU and memory load, available resources, etc.): Resource Manager interface. - A way of obtaining the external view of the local services: the Component Registry interface reflects the internal Component Repository and allows performing distributed component queries. - Hooks for accepting new components at run-time for local installation, instantiation and running[8] (Component Acceptor interface). - Operations supporting the protocol for logical Network Cohesion. - The Reflection Architecture.
+Is composed of the meta-data given by the different node services and is used at various stages in CORBA-LC (Fig. 1): - The Component Registry provides information about (a) the set of installed components, (b) the set of component instances running in the node and the properties of each, and (c) how those instances are connected via ports (assemblies)[12].
+This information is used when components, applications or visual builder tools need to obtain information about components.